giftwizard/rise-integration-examples/use-cases/native-gift-cards-sync/README.md

 - **Mapping:** Ensure a one-to-one mapping between your local gift card and Rise's gift card (by shared code, mapping table, or both).

 - **Webhooks:**
+  - Configure webhooks in your Rise.ai dashboard with the help of the rise.ai team (see [Webhooks Guide](https://dev.rise.ai/use-cases/webhooks-guide))
   - Verify JWT signatures using the Rise webhook public key
   - The webhook payload requires **double parsing**: decode the JWT, then parse the nested JSON data fields
   - Implement retries and dead-letter queues for production